On synthetic interval data with predetermined subject partitioning, and partial control of the variables' marginal correlation structure: Discussion

 \section{Discussion}

-Our work concerns nominal, ordinal and interval categorical variables.
-The proposed algorithm generates a similar dependence structure for observations that are treated as ordinal and interval.
+Our work concerns interval variables.
+Empirical evidence shows that the proposed algorithm generates a similar dependence structure for ordinal observations.
 The dependence structure considering nominal data differs, as negative associations are not present.
-Nevertheless, we observed in all examples that the overall structure of positive associations was quite similar between ordinal/interval and nominal variables, albeit weaker for the latter.
-All empirical evidence from our analyses suggests that the manner in which we effect control over within-group correlations is also relevant to nominal and ordinal variables, in terms of the comparative magnitude of within-group associations.
-For example, the predetermined within-group correlations $(0.4,0.5,0.6,0.7,0.8,0.6,0.7,0.4)$ in Example 10, correspond to sample within-group associations $V_{cc}=(0.14,0.18,0.23,0.32,0.46,0.28,0.30,0.12)$ and $\tau_{c}=(0.32,0.43,0.51,0.60,0.69,0.57,0.59,0.33)$.
+Nevertheless, we observed in various examples that the overall structure of positive associations was quite similar between ordinal/interval and nominal variables, albeit weaker for the latter.
+All empirical evidence suggests that the manner in which control is effected over within-group correlations is also relevant to nominal and ordinal variables, in terms of the comparative magnitude of within-group associations.
+See Section S6 in the Supplementary Material for more details.